Course Outline

 Audience

-• Healthcare data scientists and machine learning engineers for government
+• Healthcare data scientists and machine learning engineers for government projects.

-• Clinical informatics professionals and digital health product teams in the public sector
+• Clinical informatics professionals and digital health product teams in the public sector.

-• IT leaders and innovation managers within healthcare organizations for government
+• IT leaders and innovation managers within healthcare organizations for government initiatives.

 14 Hours